btrojan-official/FeNeC/README.md

 pip install -r requirements.txt
 ```

-**Warning:** If you don't have cuda on your device, or you want to run code on other version of cuda than 12.4 you should manully change torch version in requirements.txt file!
+**Warning:** If you don't have cuda on your device, or you want to run code on other version of cuda than 12.4 you should manually change torch version in requirements.txt file!

-If you have already prepared the virtual enviroment, don't forget to activate it with commands below.
+If you have already prepared the virtual environment, don't forget to activate it with the commands below.

 ### Windows